mertaksu/mertaksu/README.md

   <a href="https://twitter.com/mertaksu"><img alt="Twitter" title="Twitter" height="32" width="32" src="https://raw.githubusercontent.com/peterthehan/peterthehan/master/assets/twitter.svg"></a>
 </p>

 Hi, I'm Mert Aksu from Turkey, currently, I'm working as a Software Engineer at 🙍🏽‍♂️ [YapiKredi Technology](https://www.ykteknoloji.com.tr/).
-I'm a creative problem solving enthusiast, with a constantly growing love for languages my passion for software lies with dreaming up ideas and making them come true with elegant interfaces. i take great care in the experience, architecture, and code quality of the things I build
+I'm a creative problem solving enthusiast, with a constantly growing love for languages my passion for software lies with dreaming up ideas and making them come true with elegant interfaces.
+I take great care in the experience, architecture, and code quality of the things I build

 **Languages and Tools:**